Defining routes

 Bare pages (for redirects, etc.)

-Sometimes, you don’t want to bring a page template in a route, just a bare HTML document, maybe with some <meta>
+Sometimes, you don’t want to bring a page template in a route, just a bare HTML

-; perfect use-case: page redirects.
+document, maybe with some <meta>; perfect use-case: page redirects.

-It’s totally possible to skip the template
+It’s totally possible to skip the template altogether and just use a single,

 Here, we will redirect the user to another URL, while collecting some analytics, all that with a nice and simple transitive screen: